microsoft/vscode-tslint/tslint/README.md

 - `tslint.configFile` - the configuration file that tslint should use instead of the default `tslint.json`.
 - `tslint.ignoreDefinitionFiles` - control if TypeScript definition files should be ignored.
 - `tslint.exclude` - configure glob patterns of file paths to exclude from linting.
 The pattern is matched against the absolute path of the linted file.
-- `tslint.validateWithDefaultConfig` - validate a file for which there was no custom tslint confguration found.
+- `tslint.validateWithDefaultConfig` - validate a file for which no custom tslint configuration was found.
 The default is `false`.
-- `tslint.nodePath` - use this setting load tslint from a different location than the current workspace or the globally installed npm modules`.
+- `tslint.nodePath` - custom path to node modules directory, used to load tslint from a different location than the default of the current workspace or the global node modules directory.
-- `tslint.autoFixOnSave` - fix auto fixable warnings when a file is saved. **Notice** Auto fixing is only done when the user manually saves a file.
-It is ignored when the file is automatically saved because of the `files.autoSave` setting.
-Executing a manual save on an already saved document will also trigger auto fixing.
+- `tslint.autoFixOnSave` - fix auto-fixable warnings when a file is saved. **Note:** Auto-fixing is only done when manually saving a file.
+It is not performed when the file is automatically saved based on the `files.autoSave` setting.
+Executing a manual save on an already-saved document will trigger auto-fixing.
-- `tslint.alwaysShowRuleFailuresAsWarnings` - always show rule failures as warnings, independent of the severity configuration in the `tslint.json` configuration.
+- `tslint.alwaysShowRuleFailuresAsWarnings` - always show rule failures as warnings, ignoring the severity configuration in the `tslint.json` configuration.

-# Auto fixing
+# Auto-fixing

-The extension supports automatic fixing of warnings as support by tslint.
-For warnings which support an auto fix, a light bulb is shown when the cursor is positioned inside the warning's range.
+The extension supports automatic fixing of warnings to the extent supported by tslint.
+For warnings which support an auto-fix, a light bulb is shown when the cursor is positioned inside the warning's range.
 You can apply the quick fix by either:
-* clicking the light bulb appearing or by executing the `Quick Fix`, when the mouse is over the errornous code
+* clicking the light bulb appearing or by executing the `Quick Fix`, when the mouse is over the erroneous code
 * or using the command `Fix all auto-fixable problems`.

-**Notice** overlapping auto fixes are currently not supported [#164](https://github.com/Microsoft/vscode-tslint/issues/164).
+**Note:** overlapping auto-fixes are currently unsupported [#164](https://github.com/Microsoft/vscode-tslint/issues/164).

 # ProblemPatterns and ProblemMatchers

 The extension contributes a `tslint4` and a `tslint5` `ProblemMatcher` and corresponding problem patterns.
 You can use these variables when defining a tslint task in your `task.json` file.
 The `tslint5` problem matcher matches the rule severities introduced in version 5 of tslint.

 The problem matcher is defined as follows:
 ```json